Canning Basics

 Heating food in a kettle this way is quicker and more even than heating food in a jar.
 But the disadvantages of open-kettle canning seem to outweigh the one advantage.
 The chief difficulty is that food can so easily be contaminated while pouring it into the jars or sealing them.

-Furthermore, in August 2020, the USDA emphasized the increased risk of food spoilage as the reason for not recommending open kettle canning.
-They explicitly caution against practices such as open-kettle canning and processing freshly filled jars in conventional ovens, microwave ovens, and dishwashers, as these methods do not effectively prevent all risks of spoilage.
+Then, in August 2020, the USDA emphasized the increased risk of food spoilage as the reason for not recommending open kettle canning.
+They explicitly caution against practices such as open-kettle canning, as this method does not effectively prevent all risks of spoilage.

 What does USDA say about botulism in canning?

 The USDA explicitly associates the risk of botulism with canning low-acid foods.
-Importantly, this risk isn’t exclusive to the open kettle canning method.
+What is very important to understand, is that they do not link this risk as being exclusively related to open kettle canning method.
 Even the USDA-approved water bath canning method gets the same warning sticker when it comes to canning low-acid foods.
 The USDA emphasizes that the only secure way to can low-acid foods is by using a pressure canner.
 Severe cases of foodborne botulism have even prompted an OSU Extension educator to emphasize that using the wrong canning method, such as a boiling water bath, can lead to botulism in low-acid canned foods like meat, potatoes, and vegetables.

-To summarize, it’s not accurate to say that the USDA links old fashioned canning to botulism, irrespective of whether you are trying to preserve low-acid or high-acid foods.
-When low-acid foods are removed from the discussion, the USDA’s main concerns with the old fashioned canning methods are:
+To summarize, it’s not accurate to say that the USDA links open kettle canning to botulism, irrespective of the type of food you are trying to preserve.
+When low-acid foods are removed from the discussion, the USDA’s main concerns with the open kettle canning are:

 • Increased risk of contamination while pouring and sealing jars